Toglefritz/flutter_splendid_ble/README.md

 import 'dart:async';

 class BluetoothManager {
-  /// [SplendidBleCentral] instance providing BLE functionality.
-This could also be a
-  /// [SplendidBlePeripheral] instance as discussed above. final SplendidBleCentral _ble = SplendidBleCentral();
+  /// [SplendidBleCentral] instance providing BLE functionality. final SplendidBleCentral _ble = SplendidBleCentral();

   /// A [StreamSubscription] used to listen for changes in the state of the Bluetooth adapter.